-Flooding is, to put it mildly, no fun to go through.
-Between the amount of damage done, the stress of dealing with it, and trying to get back on your feet afterwards, you’re going to have a lot to deal with.
+Flooding is, to put it mildly, no fun.
+Between the amount of damage typically done, the stress of dealing with repairs and trying to get back to normal, there's a lot to cover.

-When the flood starts, get everything you can away from the water.
-Take your valuables that you can move and get them into your car, into another room, or into the neighbor's apartment — anything to get them out of the way of the water.
+When the flooding starts, get everything you can away from the path of the water.
+Take what valuables you can and move them into your car, into another room or into a neighbor's apartment — anything to keep them dry.

-While they’re on their way, try to get things under control.
-Try to seal the leak if you can reach it and have the materials.
-Use plastic bins or any other containers you have to try to contain the water.
+While you wait for help to arrive, try to get things under control.
+Attempt to seal the leak if you can reach it and have the right materials.
+Use plastic bins or any other containers you have to contain as much water as possible.

 Read more about keeping your apartment safe: